HazCom and GHS FAQs

 Who must train contract employees or temps?

-In order to meet the requirements of the HazCom standard, the contractor and/or the temporary agency employer would be expected to provide generic hazard training and information concerning categories of chemicals employees may potentially encounter.
+In order to meet the requirements of the HazCom standard, the contractor and/or the temporary agency employer have shared responsibility to provide training to temporary employees.
+It should be spelled out in the contract between the temporary agency and the employer who would be expected to provide generic hazard training.
 Host employers would then be responsible for providing site-specific hazard training as required by the standard.